 The rigid hardboard worked to spread the weight of the castors over a much larger area of the carpet.
 This prevented them from sinking into it and stretching it.
 However having a sheet of hardboard spread over some of the lounge carpet doesn’t look very good.
 So I covered it with a mat made from an offcut of the same carpet.

-I reasoned that because the mat would be laid directly on top of the hardboard, which would not give under the weight of the castors pressing down, it would stay flat and not get stretched.
+I reasoned that because the mat would be laid directly on top of the hardboard, which doesn’t give under the weight of the castors pressing down like underlay does, it would stay flat and not get stretched.
 It might get a bit squashed but not stretched to the point where it would be seriously damaged.
-My experience has proved this concept correct.
+In the event my experience has proved this concept correct.

 The Detail Of The Mat Construction

 The diagram below shows my mat designed to prevent office-chair castors damaging carpets.
-I shows a section of the carpet cut away to reveal the hardboard underneath.
+It shows a section of the carpet cut away to reveal the hardboard underneath.